harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/cd-services-config-files.md

 With a plain text config file, Harness renders the contents of the file.

 With an encrypted text config file, you need to base64 decode it before you can reference it within the deployment.
-This is described below.

 ## Adding config files to a service